-But that doesn’t mean Reykjavík isn’t child-friendly.
+But that doesn’t mean Reykjavík isn’t child-friendly and that you can’t go to Iceland with kids – even in the winter.
 Far from it.
 Not only did we see plenty of Icelanders over the weekend with their children in tow, and several playgrounds in the Reykjavík suburbs were we were staying, but all the locals we met either chatted to Monkey or gave him a wave or a smile.

 Meanwhile, in nearly all cases, kids under 12 get into most attractions for free – and this includes transport, too – our bus transfers from the airport and to the Blue Lagoon saw Monkey ride for nothing.
 It certainly makes a nice change.